Skip Navigation or Skip to Content

 Return to Registration Options

-OLLI at Illinois Your Lifelong Learning Community > Programs & Activities > Lectures
+OLLI at Illinois - Lifelong Learning Community

 Lectures

-Lectures are organized throughout the year.
-Speakers have included U. of I. faculty, community experts, and scholars and artists from across the country and around the world.
-They are free to all OLLI members.
+Lectures are free to all OLLI members.
 Members are also encouraged to register a non-member guest for lectures, as a one-time sample of OLLI’s member programming.
 If you would like to bring a guest to an OLLI lecture, please contact the office to register your guest.
+Members need to sign in to access the Register button needed for lecture registration below.

 If you would like to recommend a lecturer, lecture topic, or local tour for OLLI members, please submit your suggestion to OLLI's Lecture Committee.